thisismetis/Metis_Fundamentals/anaconda_and_metis_env/metis_env_instructions.md

 # Metis Conda Environment

 We recommend checking out the [walkthrough video](https://youtu.be/q1RXF4fdlJc) that accompanies these instructions.
-This section is recommended but not required for **Beginner Python and Math for Data Science** and **Introduction to Data Science** students.
+This section is recommended but not required for **Beginner Python and Math for Data Science** and **Introduction to Data Science** students. **NOTE:** Windows machines may run into issues installing the conda environment, such as installing XGBoost.
+Please review the supported [Computer Requirements](https://github.com/thisismetis/Metis_Fundamentals/blob/main/computer_requirements/readme.md).

 ### Environment management